You are currently at our English (Global) website. We also offer a wide range of products with direct customer service in many locations worldwide.

 01.12. - 01.03.Allowed from 01.10. - 01.05.4

 LiechtensteinNo legal requirements (The vehicle must be safe to operate and always be able to be driven).
 In the event of damage, the insurance company may reduce payments.
-Only 3PMSF tyres are considered winter tyres.Situational winter tyresPermitted for vehicles <7,5 t GVW between 01.11. - 30.04. or on snow covered roads.1.6
+Only 3PMSF tires are considered winter tires.Situational winter tiresPermitted for vehicles <7,5 t GVW between 01.11. - 30.04. or on snow covered roads.1.6

-Luxembourg- Winter tyres with M+S symbolSituational winter tyres 1.6
+Luxembourg- Winter tires with M+S symbolSituational winter tires 1.6

 NetherlandsNo obligation 1.6

-Norway- Winter tyres with M+S and/or 3PMSF symbolNorway South: 01.11. - first Sunday after Easter.
+Norway- Winter tires with M+S and/or 3PMSF symbolNorway South: 01.11. - first Sunday after Easter.

 Norway North: 16.10. - 30.04.